voioo/iac-pulumi-seminar/pages/section-1.md

 <!--
 # Speaker Notes

+Setup:
-- Connect to their software development experience
+- Connect to their software experience
+- System architecture drove infrastructure
+- Still happening today

+Key Points:
+- Monolith: Simple but limiting
+- Services: Team independence
-- Point out increasing complexity
+- Cloud Native: Infrastructure complexity
+- Modern: Mix of approaches

+Questions/Engagement:
+- "Have you worked on any team projects?"
+- "Which architectures have you worked with?"
+- "What drove your architecture choices?"

+Next:
-- Show how infrastructure needs grew
+- See how this affected operations
 -->

 ---